Bin-Cao/TCLRmodel/README.md

-Tree-Classifier for Linear Regression (TCLR) is a novel tree model to capture the functional relationships between features and a target based on correlation.
+Tree-Classifier for Linear Regression (TCLR) is a novel Machine learning model to capture the functional relationships between features and a target based on correlation.

 Reference paper : Cao B, Yang S, Sun A, Dong Z, Zhang TY.
 Domain knowledge-guided interpretive machine learning - formula discovery for the oxidation behaviour of ferritic-martensitic steels in supercritical water.
 J Mater Inf 2022.